-The Importance of Diversity & Cultural Awareness in the Classroom
+The Importance of Diversity & Multicultural Awareness in Education

 Drexel University School of Education

 Cultural diversity in the classroom is on the rise.
 In 2014, U.S. public schools hit a minority majority milestone with Latino, African-American, and Asian students having surpassed the number of white students.
 In 2044, the U.S. Census predicts that over half of the nation’s population will be people of color, so this trend will likely continue.